sameerab04/Data-Science/p2/README.md

 ---

-### Important notes about grading
-It is absolutely imperative that your python program:
-* runs without any syntax or other errors (using Python3)
-* strictly adheres to the format specifications for input and output, as explained above.

-Failure in any of the above will result in **severe** point loss.

 ### Allowed Python Libraries
 You are allowed to use the following Python libraries (although a fraction of these will actually be needed):